jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/mechanized_regiment.rst

 Each mechanized regiment has a mechanized command vehicle as the officer unit, with the rest of the regiment varies depending on the regiment type.

-Mechanized regiments have 25% gunfire resistance.
+Mechanized units (including those included in tank regiments) have 25% gunfire resistance.

 -----------------------
 Halftrack Regiment